Your Guide to Healthcare Public Relations Strategies

 A successful PR healthcare plan mixes traditional marketing methods with modern digital campaign strategies.
 PR has evolved from the days of just asking to be mentioned in the media.
 As a result, healthcare businesses must adapt and build relationships to achieve success.

-While 73% of journalists, search the internet for press releases, this still the leaves 23% that are looking for news from other sources.
+While 73% of journalists search the internet for press releases, this still leaves 23% who are looking for news from other sources.

-With social media and blogs, there has been a rapid rise of online influencers that have gained huge followings and have become critical to the success of modern-day healthcare marketing campaigns.
+With social media and blogs, there has been a rapid rise in online influencers that have gained huge followings and have become critical to the success of modern-day healthcare marketing campaigns.

-Sure, being referenced in the local newspaper will drum up some interest, but not compared to businesses that craft their marketing tactics in a way that they are appealing to the masses.
+Sure, being referenced in the local newspaper will drum up some interest, but not compared to businesses that craft marketing tactics that appeal to the masses.

-With this in mind, we thought we would share with you the ultimate healthcare PR guide.
+With this in mind, here's our ultimate healthcare PR guide.
 This article will cover:

 - The outcome of your public relations healthcare campaigns

 - The content you need to create to get PR coverage

 - Different ways you can get your content in front of relevant audiences

 - How to assess & measure the performance of your overall healthcare PR strategy